godotengine/godot-docs/tutorials/3d/standard_material_3d.rst

   (via roughness).
 Works well for clay-like materials and some types of cloth.
 * **Toon:** Provides a hard cut for lighting, with smoothing affected by roughness.
-  It is recommended you disable sky contribution from your environment's ambient light settings or disable ambient light in the spatial material to achieve a better effect.
+  It is recommended you disable sky contribution from your environment's ambient light settings or disable ambient light in the StandardMaterial3D to achieve a better effect.

 .. image:: img/spatial_material6.png